Amirabs7/Democracy-Transitions-Analysis/README.md

 - This graph focuses on other democratization episodes since 2000, mainly the following countries: Benin, Bolivia, Fiji, Honduras, Thailand, Zambia.
+- It is worth mentioning, that as of July 2025, the date of intial publication of this project, both Zambia and Benin are not considered full democracies.
 - Partial democracies sometimes struggle more to consolidate due to hybrid instability.
 - Successful transitions often start from very low or intermediate institutional levels, not already “semi-free” states.